I tried extracting exercise records from Ring Fit Adventure's result screen using the multimodal capabilities of Foundation Models

 }

 Define the fields you want to extract as a @Generable struct.
-RingFitResult is defined at the top level of the file (outside ContentView).
+RingFitResult should be defined at the top level of the file (outside ContentView).

-I'll document the trial and error from the initial design attempt to the final design.
+I'll document the trial-and-error process from the initial design to the final design.

-Initially, I attempted the following design.
-The policy was to convert activity time displayed as "13 minutes 11 seconds" into seconds, and represent running distance as an optional Double?.
+I first attempted the following design.
+The policy was to convert activity time from a display like "13 minutes 11 seconds" to seconds, and represent running distance as an optional Double?.

 @Generable